twood27897/twood27897.github.io/pages/blogs/soundguysprogression2.md

 Play the game: <a href="https://made-by-tom.itch.io/sound-guys">made-by-tom.itch.io/sound-guys</a><br/><br/>

 <sup><i>The astute reader might have noticed that I had been posting weekly on a Friday up until this point!
 I missed last week as I was on holiday in the beautiful Orkney!
-So not to worry!
-I'll be back to posting on a Friday for the forseeble future.</i></sup><br/><br/>
+Don't worry though - after this week I'll be back to posting on a Friday again for the forseeble future.</i></sup><br/><br/>
 </p>